The Society’s grant contributed to radiocarbon dating costs for the project

 The building excavated was one of two similar south-east to north-west orientated rectangular structures defined by turf banks previously identified by the RCAHMS.
 Further visible archaeology located immediately next to the excavation area included prehistoric round houses and another Pitcarmick type building while the wider landscape included various remains of post medieval settlement.
 The excavation revealed the remains of collapsed turf banks that would have formed the walls of the building.
 No clear sign of stone footings for the turf walls was located although areas of better preserved turf walling were noted.
 A probable entrance was uncovered at the south eastern end of the structure and an internal pit within this end of the building probably represents the location of an upright supporting timber.

-Radiocarbon dating of the site funded through the SAS grant confirmed that the earthwork feature was a turf long house dating to 7th-9th cent AD.
+Radiocarbon dating of the site funded through the a grant from the Society of Antiquaries of Scotland confirmed that the earthwork feature was a turf long house dating to 7th-9th cent AD.
 Finds included a flint arrowhead and a series of iron artefacts, including two knives and two buckles.
 While the finds assemblage is limited it is potentially very significant.
 Some material, such as the prehistoric flint, reflects nearby sites suggesting possible early medieval re-use, or at least interaction with, the adjacent round-houses.
 The assemblage of iron artefacts, some of which are secured as being contemporary with the building, are potentially very significant as low status domestic metalwork of this period is rare as so few sites have been excavated.

 Looking to the future the project is planning to continue exploring Glenshee and will build on the results of the previous year’s excavation by targeting new areas of the broader site.
 Integral to this will be the continued development of the relationship already built up with the local community which will include encouraging the involvement of new local members and more school children in the second season of excavation.

 RCAHMS 1990 North-east Perth: an archaeological landscape. pp 150, No.290.3